Navigate the guidance here

 If you committed an offence in 2002 but were not convicted until 2010, the ‘rehabilitation period’ would run from 2010.

-The rehabilitation period depends on the sentence you were given, not the type of offence that was committed.
+In the majority of cases, the rehabilitation period depends on the sentence you were given, not the type of offence that was committed.

 Rehabilitation periods for specific sentences